ongres/stackgres/web/SITES_MERGE_PLAYBOOK.md

   that only resolve via the live site's redirect-to-docs-home fallback.
   Converting them to `relurl`/markdown links is a mechanical follow-up pass.
 - **RSS/sitemap dedup** between the three sections was not reviewed.
-- **Operator API reference doesn't render** (pre-existing, also broken on live stackgres.io): the operator's swagger is OpenAPI 3.1, the vendored swagger-ui bundle only supports ≤3.0.
-Upgrade to swagger-ui v5 (drop-in:
-  `swagger-ui-bundle.js`, `swagger-ui-standalone-preset.js`,
-  `swagger-ui.css` as project static overrides; the shortcode API is unchanged in v5).
+- ~~**Operator API reference doesn't render**~~ — closed in step 24: swagger-ui upgraded to 5.32.11 (project static overrides), renders the operator's OpenAPI 3.1 spec.
+Note the live standalone site remains broken until this merges.
 - **CI/deploy.** Each source repo had its own pipeline; the umbrella needs one (build + link-check + deploy).